Tini (singer): Influences

+Shakira (left) and Beyoncé (right) are two of Stoessel's biggest influences in music.

 Even before her career was launched by Disney, and even more because of that, Stoessel was already a fan and was inspired throughout her career by Miley Cyrus, Demi Lovato and Selena Gomez, who, like her, were successful protagonists on Disney Channel and later forayed into the music industry.
 She was also questioned by the media if she would follow the same path – sometimes controversial – as some of them, to which she stated that each one does what they like and follows their own road; she would not follow the same path as other Disney stars.

 As Stoessel grew in her profession as a singer, she also found other inspirations.
 Her biggest influences according to Billboard are Beyoncé, Justin Bieber and Shakira.
 In 2019, in a cover story for the Mexican edition of Seventeen, when asked which was the biggest of them, Stoessel replied: "Beyoncé!
 She's awesome, I love her.
 I love everything she does, her music, her shows are amazing, how she dances [...]
 I like that you can see how she is present in the smallest details."
 This was already confirmed in previous years through her visual style (she worked with stylist Paula Selby Avellaneda, who had worked with Beyoncé), live performances and choreographies.
-Stoessel further cited Beyoncé as the person who she would like to collaborate with the most and also called the singer her "favorite artist": "She has inspired my career."
+Stoessel further cited Beyoncé as the person who she would like to collaborate with the most and also called the singer her "favourite artist": "She has inspired my career."
 Stoessel has praised Spanish musician Alejandro Sanz, with whom she collaborated on the 2020 pop ballad "Un Beso en Madrid", which she described as a "dream come true", and Puerto Rican musician Daddy Yankee, who she cited as a "teacher", stating that collaborating with him would be a "dream"; she grew up listening to both artists and stated them as her influences in hispanic music.